-Students who major in Asian Studies choose one of six concentrations.
+Students who major in Asian Studies choose one of six options.
 To link to requirements click on an concentration below.

 Any undergraduate in good standing may declare Asian Studies (General) as a major.

-Lists of courses approved for the country and regional concentrations are available in the Jackson School Office of Student Services in Thomson 111 and by following this link.
+Lists of current course offerings approved for the country and regional Asia options are available online Jackson School Office of Academic Services by following

 Undergraduates also may choose a minor in any of five Asia-related Jackson School programs: China Studies, Japan Studies, Korea Studies, South Asian Studies, and Southeast Asian Studies.
 Study of a foreign language is encouraged but not required.
 Information on the requirements for these minors is available in Thomson 111, or through the JSIS Minors Web page.